spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/dependencies.md

 - **Windows 10,** with Command Prompt or PowerShell.

-  - The GDK for Unreal is only supported on Windows 10.
+  - **The GDK for Unreal is currently only supported on Windows 10.**
 - <a href="https://gitforwindows.org" data-track-link="Clicked GIT for Windows|product=Docs|platform=Win|label=Win" target="_blank">**Git for Windows**</a>

   - You need Git for windows to clone the GDK and Unreal Engine GitHub repositories.